madebyus-makerspace/octoprint-for-bigbox/slicing/README.md

 # Cura-Slicer Profile for Octoprint with BigBox (E3D)

-Put this file into the ~/.octoprint/slicingProfiles/cura folder on your print server
+Put the mang_cura_9.profile file into the ~/.octoprint/slicingProfiles/cura folder on your print server